-Pursuant to the agreement to acquire Sira, the Company issued a related-party promissory note in the amount of \$,000,000 to a lender of Sira that is secured by all the assets of Sira.
-The note matures five years from May 24, 2019 with a 6% annual interest rate.
-In addition, the Company assumed a non-related party loan of \$13,053 that matured on November 10, 2020 with a 5.49% annual interest rate.
+Pursuant to the agreement to acquire Sira Naturals, Inc. ("Sira"), the Company issued a related-party promissory note in the amount of \$,000 to a lender of Sira that is secured by all the assets of Sira.
+The note matures five years from May 24, 2019 with a 6% annual interest rate payable monthly.

-Pursuant to the agreement to acquire Canopy, the Company issued a related-party promissory note in the amount of \$4,500,000 to Canopy that is secured by all the assets of Canopy.
+Pursuant to the agreement to acquire The Canopy NV, LLC ("Canopy"), the Company issued a related-party promissory note in the amount of \$4,500 to Canopy that is secured by all the assets of Canopy.
 The note matures five years from May 24, 2019 with a6% annual interest rate.
-In addition, the Company agreed to assume a non-related party loan of \$421,128 that matured on February 1, 2021, with a10% annual interest rate.
+As of December 31, 2022, the Company paid the note in full.